Factbox: How social media services handle political ads

 Google does not have a wholesale ban on politicians running false or misleading ads.
 In October, when former Vice President Joe Biden’s campaign asked the company to take down a Trump campaign ad that it said contained false claims, a Google spokeswoman told Reuters it did not violate the site’s policies.

-Snap Inc allows political advertising unless the ads are misleading, deceptive or violate the terms of service on its disappearing message app Snapchat.
+Snap Inc (SNAP.N) allows political advertising unless the ads are misleading, deceptive or violate the terms of service on its disappearing message app Snapchat.

 The company, which recently joined Facebook, Twitter and Google in launching a public database of its political ads, defines political ads as including election-related, advocacy and issue ads.